+Prototype: OStypeMsgP OSReadMsg (

+Callable from: Anywhere Contained in: Salvomsg.c

+Enabled by: OSENABLE_MESSAGES,

+Description: Returns a pointer to the message specified

+in ecbP.

-Type: Prototype: Function OStypeMsgP OSReadMsg (OStypeEcbP ecbP); Callable from: Anywhere Contained in: msg.c Enabled by: OSENABLE_MESSAGES, Affected by: OSENABLE_EVENT_READING, OSEVENTS OSCALL_OSRETURNEVENT Description: Returns a pointer to the message specified in ecbP.
-Parameters: ecbp: a pointer to the message's ecb.
-Returns: Message pointer.
-Stack Usage: 1 Notes effect on the specified message.
-Therefore it n the message's message pointer without af- any task(s).
+OSReadMsg() has no effect on the specified message.
+Therefore it can be used to obtain the message's message pointer without affecting the state(s) of any task(s).

 No error checking is performed on the ecbP parameter.
-Calling OSReadMsg() with an invalid ecbP, or an ecbP belonging to an event other than a message, will return an erroneous result. - v, a task checks to see if a message is non- ng the message.
-82 Thus it avoids losing the See Also OS_WaitMsg(),OSCre eateMsg(),OSSignalMsg(),OSTryMsg()
+Calling OSReadMsg() with an invalid ecbP, or an ecbP belonging to an event other than a message, will return an erroneous result.

+In the example below, a task checks to see if a message is nonempty before signaling the message.80 Thus it avoids losing the message.

+OS_WaitMsg(), OSCreateMsg(), OSSignalMsg(), OSTryMsg()

-82 If the application allowed signaling the message from an interrupt, additional interrupt control would be required in TaskC() in order to guarantee that the message is empty before signaling it.
+If the application allowed signaling the message from an interrupt, additional interrupt control would be required in TaskC() in order to guarantee that the message is empty before signaling it.